"Is it sustainable?" It's an increasingly important question being asked when it comes to agriculture and how we eat.

 Sustainable eating is about choosing foods that are healthful to our environment and our bodies.
-According the 2019 EAT-Lancet commission on healthy diets from sustainable food systems, a global shift toward more plant-based foods including legumes (beans, peas, lentils, peanuts), whole grains, vegetables, fruits and nuts, and less animal-based foods, especially red meat and processed meat, will help feed the world's growing population a nutritious and sustainable diet.
-Limiting refined grains and added sugars is a smart move as well.
+According the 2019 EAT-Lancet commission on healthy diets from sustainable food systems, a global shift toward more plant-based foods would help feed the world's growing population a nutritious and sustainable diet.
+This plant-based eating style includes more legumes (beans, peas, lentils, peanuts), whole grains, vegetables, fruits and nuts, and less animal-based foods, especially red meat and processed meat.
+Limiting refined grains and added sugars is encouraged as well.

 Tips for Sustainable Eating

-Unless you're a farmer, the best way to support the benefits of sustainable farming is to eat sustainably.
+Unless you're a farmer, the best way to support sustainable farming is to eat sustainably.
 Below are some tips to get you started.

 Grow something.
 It could be herbs in a pot, tomatoes on a patio or a small plot in your yard.
 Not much gives you a greater appreciation for what it takes to create food than to grow your own.
-You understand the multitude of factors involved in making plants thrive, the attention needed to successfully grow food and how precarious the process can be.
-Those insights likely will influence how you buy, use and dispose of food.
+The process can help you gain an understanding of the factors involved in making plants thrive, the attention needed to successfully grow food and how precarious the process can be.
+Those insights may influence how you buy, use and dispose of food.

 Shop locally.
 Shopping locally is a fun way to support your community.
-It keeps your dollars in the community in which you live and fosters a healthy environment of diversity.
+It keeps your dollars in the community in which you live and can help foster a healthy environment of diversity.
 When you purchase foods that were grown locally, it cuts down on the amount of fuel needed to ship the food to your market.

 Initiate conversations about food.
 Talk with the farmers at your market, personnel at your grocery store and restaurateurs, or the growing number of people who are paying attention to how foods get on their plates.
 You can discover new tips, learn about new resources and find more local, sustainably-minded food producers and providers.

 Tap your tap.
-Liquids are some of the heaviest items to ship around the country and lots of fossil fuel is needed to tote them.
+Liquids can be heavy items to ship around the country and lots of fossil fuel is needed to tote them.
 Instead of purchasing bottled beverages, use a refillable bottle and fill it with water from the tap or filter.

-Retool your grocery list.
-Think bulk foods, more minimally processed foods and more plant-based meals.
-Doing so translates into less packaging and waste and less energy and water used to produce certain foods.
+Rethink your grocery list.
+Opt for foods in bulk, more minimally processed foods and more plant-based meals.
+These choices often require less packaging, waste, energy and water to produce them.